 Put a Policy in Place

 Just as you have workplace policies in place to cover things such as leave entitlements and workplace health and safety, you need a policy to cover employees working remotely.
 When preparing the policy, consider who will be eligible, how it will happen, any upper limits on the number of staff who can work remotely at any one time, and any protocols or approvals that are required.
 Having a policy in place will help employees to understand what’s expected of them.

 Invest in it

-It’s important to have a crisis plan in place to deal with the unexpected problems that can arise in any business.
+It’s important to have a crisis plan in place to deal with the unexpected problems such as COVID-19 that can arise in any business.
 Is there a way to get in touch with all staff if you need to, including those working from home?
 Can you connect everyone at once?
-An internal communications system or Skype for Business might be a good option.
+An internal communications system or Skype for Business or Zoom might be a good option.
 Whatever your solution, have the system installed and ready to go so it’s available in the event of a crisis.

 While not every role is suited to working remotely, neither is every employee.
 Be clear about your expectations for those who are given the opportunity to work remotely.
 Set performance metrics.
 Keep in touch and be aware of outputs.
 Ensure employees are being productive.
-According to a Gallup poll, 58 per cent of US workers say those workers who work remotely are just as productive as those who don’t.
+There are many studies that suggest employees who work from home are actually more productive.

 If you need any assistance with your remote working strategy or any advice around remote working please call us on 1300 478 738 or email us at email@example.com.